 LGBTQ+ in Denmark

-Denmark was the first country in the world to recognise same-sex partnerships and is a safe place for LGBTQ+ individuals.
-The country is also ranked the third-safest country in Europe for LGBTQ+ individuals.
+Denmark was the first country in the world to recognise same-sex partnerships and is also ranked as one of the safest countries in Europe for LGBTQ+ individuals.

 Expats moving to the country will find a tolerant society and a thriving LGBTQ+ scene, particularly in major cities such as Copenhagen.
 There are also many LGBTQ+-friendly nightlife spots that expats can enjoy.